 Hong Kong was nearly a disaster.
 I walked through Hung Hom station, found a cashpoint and realised I didn’t have my wallet with me.
 I searched around for a lost property office, working out what kind of a plan I might have if the wallet was lost.
 I was imagining getting around by walking, and eating a slice of bread once a day, but luckily when I found the office, they radioed the train and someone found my wallet on the floor of my compartment.

 I would have like Hong Kong anyway, but having seen my trip come back from the brink of disaster I was in an excellent mood as I walked out into Kowloon.
-I headed for Nathan Road and the legendary Chungking Mansions, an incredible rabbit warren of restaurants, shops, currency exchanges and cheap accommodation.
+I headed for Nathan Road and the Chungking Mansions, an incredible rabbit warren of restaurants, shops, currency exchanges and cheap accommodation.
 You can’t walk into the mansions carrying a rucksack and not get hassled by hotel owners, and I allowed myself to be persuaded into a place on the third floor.
 For a negligible cost I got myself a spot in a tiny airless room with two stainless steel traders from Bombay and a traveller from Melbourne.

 It was cool and humid.
-As evening fell I walked down to the tip of the Kowloon peninsula, for my first view of the stunning skyline of Hong Kong Island.
+As evening fell I walked down to the tip of the Kowloon peninsula, for my first view of the skyline of Hong Kong Island.